azmirshah1/awanadvisory/README.md

 # awanadvisory
 This website was created specifically for Awan Advisory, which provides insurance finance, life planning, and wealth management services.
-The design focuses on the professional introduction of brands and products to customers.
+The design focuses on the professional brands and products.

 I went through several phases when developing this site.
 Among them are;
 * The requirements and design phase.